- 1 Broom Basics

 - 3 Purpose-Driven Sweeps

-Cleaning may be a chore, but having the best broom and dustpan can make it less so.
+Cleaning may be a chore, but having a broom dustpan combo can make it less so.
 Or at the very least, having the right broom for the task.

 That’s right – there’s many styles of brooms out there to be had, and some are better than others.
-Today we’re going to talk about what purposes these basic tools have.
-We’ll also have suggestions for you on which ones are up to the task.
+Let’s talk about the best sweep set that’s easy to use, gets the job done, and packs up small for easy storage

 - Indoor Broom: OXO Good Grips Any-Angle Broom